Find Affordable College Courses

 Nashville, TN

 With a ranking of #6, Tennessee State University did quite well on this year’s most popular schools for general agriculture students working on their master’s degree.
-Tennessee State University is a medium-sized public school located in the large city of Nashville.
+Tennessee State University is a moderately-sized public school located in the large city of Nashville.

 Of the 16 students majoring in agriculture at Tennessee State University, 44% are male and 56% are female.